ova2/dynamic-require-poc/README.md

 common-modules      // simple utility modules
 ```

 The modules in `external-modules` don't know about `own-modules`.
 Modules in the `own-modules` import modules from the `external-modules`.
-The most important webpack loader we use in this POC is [Bundle_loader][bundle loader for webpack].
+The most important webpack loader we use in this POC is [bundle loader for webpack][bundle loader for webpack].
 This loader creates a special function with required module which can be lazy executed.
 The required module gets loaded when the function is executed.

 The HTML template backed the third-party (external) modules look like as follows (only short snippet):